 Non-business Energy Property Credit–Equipment and material that meet technical efficiency standards set by the Department of Energy can qualify.
 The first type is defined as any qualified energy efficiency improvements, and examples include home insulation, exterior doors, exterior windows and skylights, and certain roofing materials.
 The second type is defined as residential energy property costs, and examples of these include electric heat pumps, air conditioning systems, stoves with biomass fuels, and natural gas furnaces or hot water boilers.

-Plug-in Electric Motor Vehicle Credit—It is possible to receive a tax credit for up to $7,500 for buying an environment-friendly electric vehicle.
+Plug-in Electric Motor Vehicle Credit–It is possible to receive a tax credit of up to $7,500 for buying an environmentally-friendly electric vehicle.
 It must be acquired brand new for use or lease and not resale, and used predominantly within the U.S.